Greece - a late Love in my Life

 1) Best for a City Break: ATHENS

 Let's start with the capital city of Greece, one of my favourite city destinations.
 With its long history, Athens may be the historical capital of Europe.
 In 1834, it became the capital of the modern Greek state.
 Since then, it has become a beautiful metropolis with an unrivaled location between mountains and the sea.
 Athens is full of historical monuments and sites.
 Still, at the same time, the city offers excellent cuisine, authentic modern art and design, and, of course, legendary Greek hospitality.
 Even in times of economic crisis, you will find bars, cafés, and restaurants full of people.
 Top attractions include, of course, the sacred rock of the Acropolis with the famous Parthenon temple – one of the best views (if not the best) you can enjoy in Athens.
 The close-by Acropolis Museum, an impressive building made of steel, glass, and concrete, houses 4,000 finds from the Acropolis monuments.
+Another highlight is the ancient amphitheatre of Herodeion (built in the Roman times).
+It is certainly one of the best places to experience a live classical theatre performance.

 At the Eastern side of the Acropolis, you find the Plaka neighbourhood, a historic center with narrow streets, ancient monuments, churches, mosques, and Byzantine art and architecture masterpieces.
 Sip a coffee in the numerous picturesque cafés and buy traditional Greek products in one of the countless boutiques.
 Tip: Greek designers belong to the best in the world!